quicwg/multipath/draft-ietf-quic-multipath.md

 {: #fig-path-cid-blocked-frame-format title="PATH_CID_BLOCKED Frame Format"}

 Path Identifier:
-: Identifier of the path for which unused Connection IDs are not available.
+: Identifier of the path for which unused connection IDs are not available.

 # Error Codes {#error-codes}